Forced Labour in Colonial Africa: Systems, Case Studies, and Historical Evidence

 Historian Gerald Bender (1978) documents that by 1914, Angola had lost nearly 25% of its adult male population to Chibalo-related exploitation.

-5. Pass Laws & Migrant Labour – South Africa from 1890s – 1980s.
+5. Pass Laws and Migrant Labour in South Africa from 1890s – 1980s.

 After the discovery of diamonds (1867) and gold (1886), South Africa needed large numbers of African workers.

-Case Study: Kimberley Diamond Mines
+Kimberley Diamond Mines

-African miners lived in crowded compounds, fenced in and constantly monitored to prevent theft.
+African miners lived in crowded compounds, fenced in, and constantly monitored to prevent theft.

-They worked 12-hour shifts under dangerous conditions, earning a fraction of white workers’ wages.
+Labourers worked 12-hour shifts under dangerous conditions, earning a fraction of white workers’ wages.

 Many suffered from silicosis, a deadly lung disease caused by inhaling mine dust.